CelluTex stimulates European research on sustainable cellulose-based textiles

-We need to stimulate the growth of the bio-economy in Europe.
-One piece of the puzzle is to offer new sustainable ways to produce textiles, which faces a challenging growth.
-The potential to utilize forest resources and recycled cellulosic textiles, including cotton, as raw materials is great.
-To make this a reality, actions are needed within the whole circular value chain "Tree to Textile and Textile to Textile".
+A way to stimulate the growth of the bio-economy in Europe is to offer new sustainable ways to produce textiles.
+The potential to utilise forest resources and recycled cellulosic textiles, including cotton, as raw materials is great.
+Actions are needed within the whole circular value chain "Tree to Textile and Textile to Textile".
 This involves collaborative research, development and innovation actions as well as demonstrations.
-Sustainability and competitiveness in the long-term perspective are key elements that will enable realisation.

-CelluTex will ensure that cellulose-based textiles is a visible research area in Horizon 2020, by communicating needed actions to selected organisations that work as channels to the European Commission.
+CelluTex will ensure that cellulose-based textiles is a visible research area in Horizon 2020.
+It communicates actions to selected organisations that work as channels to the European Commission.

 CelluTex is leading on the development of a new closed-cycle process, integrated in to pulp mills, that produces cellulose which can be used as raw material for textile fibre.
 This process could replace the current carbon disulfide based viscose manufacturing process, hereby greatly reducing the environmental impact of regenerated cellulose-based fibre production; Other results to date include: